Duster (band): History

 Of their hiatus and subsequent reunion, Parton said, "When we took a break almost two decades ago, we didn't think it was going to all completely stop.
 We thought we could keep it drifting at least, maybe at a slower pace and with a different process.
 But everything just went dark.
 We were always in touch and sometimes we'd talk about doing Duster things, but days just piled up...
 In recent years we've talked more seriously about at least doing another record.
 Now everything is sort of working out, and we are making new things together, but we're taking it slow and still doing most things wrong, so it does feel like right where we left off."

 On March 31, 2022, the band surprise-released their fourth studio album Together through several music videos on YouTube, with the album becoming available for sale the following day.
 Following the release, Parton announced that Albertini had left Duster to focus on his indie rock project Helvetia, although Albertini stated in the liner notes of the Bandcamp release of his 2023 album, You shot up past the moon scapegoat, that it was more complicated and his departure was due to mental health.

 On August 30, 2024, the band surprise-released their fifth studio album In Dreams.

+On January 13, 2026, the band announced that they are "working on something new" in a collaboration with Dirty Art Club.
+Both performed together during Duster's 2024 tour, with Dirty Art Club often opening at many shows.
+The post included multiple photographs along with a video containing a snippet of music.

+On March 26, 2026, Duster posted on their instagram page confirming their new project with Dirty Art Club.
+The album entitled Crusher, was released on the name Sooj on April 3rd, 2026.

 Side projects

 The band released two albums under the pseudonym Valium Aggelein in 1996 and 1997 respectively which were later re-released as a box set, Black Moon, by Numero Group in 2020.
 Parton has also released music under the pseudonyms Eiafuawn (short for Everything is all fucked up and what not) and the Soviets and played in bands like El Buzzard, Breasts, Parton Kooper Planetarium, Two Boys Alright, Stumpy and Ghost Drugs.
-Albertini has his own band, Helvetia, that has put out multiple records on Parton's record label The Static Cult Label and has played with Mike Johnson, Built to Spill and Xiu Xiu.
+Albertini has his own band, Helvetia, that has put out multiple records on Parton's record label The Static Cult Label and has played with Mike Johnson, Built to Spill, Xiu Xiu, and a single show with Queens of the Stone Age.
 Amber has also released an EP under his name and Lonnie Win.